Jaspreetsm21/otherrun/README.md

 **Insight**

-- The first half of the decade Liverpool had more loss compared to draw and second half of the decade it converted loss into draws, which has resulted in more winners last season.
+- In the first half of the decade, Liverpool had more losses compared to draw and in the second half of the decade, it converted loss into draws, which has resulted in more winners last season.

-- In the Last 10 Year, Liverpool have won over 50% of their games however the ratio of Draw and losses are pretty similar.
+- In the Last 10 Year, Liverpool has won over 50% of their games however the ratio of Draw and losses are pretty similar.

-- Under Kloop the average target shot for both Home and away matches are lowest among his peers however he still has more wins compare to other managers.
+- Under Kloop the average target shot for both Home and Away matches is lowest among his peers however he still has more wins compared to other managers.

-- Jürgen Klopp has a distribution toward right hand side, he has the most draws and majority of this winners are difference of 1 or 2 goals.
+- Jürgen Klopp has a distribution toward the right-hand side, he has the most draws and the majority of these winners are difference of 1 or 2 goals.

-- Liverpool has more shots taken at Home(HS) and which correlates with shots on target at home matches (HST).So, we can say that liverpool win more matches at home because they take more shots and hit the target.
+- Liverpool has more shots taken at Home(HS) and which correlates with shots on target at home matches (HST).
+So, we can say that Liverpool wins more matches at home because they take more shots and hit the target.

-- From the graph above, Liverpool has spend on average £43.5M in transfer each season between 2011-2016 and last season liverpool spend £143M - Buying a new goalkeeper for £56M.
+- From the graph above, Liverpool has spent on average £43.5M in transfer each season between 2011-2016 and last season Liverpool spend £143M - Buying a new goalkeeper for £56M.
 The Correlation between transfers and winning can be seen through each season - more spending has resulted in more wins.

 # [Cluster Analysis](https://github.com/Jaspreetsm21/Liverpool_title_run/blob/master/Cluster_Analysis.ipynb)